Quenched Invariance Principles for the Discrete Fourier Transforms of a Stationary Process: Quenched convergence

-An example showing that the notion of quenched convergence is strictly stronger than convergence in distribution can be constructed by starting from any sequence $(Y_{n})_{n}$ of $\mathcal{F}_{0}-$measurable functions and noticing that quenched convergence of $Y_{n}$ to $Y$ in this case is the same as $f(Y_{n})\to Ef(Y)$ $\mathbb{P}-$a.s for all continuous and bounded functions $f$, which is not possible if, for instance, $(Y_{n})_{n}$ takes the values $1$ and $0$ infinitely often $\mathbb{P}-$a.s\footnote{Notice that, in this case $(f(Y_{n}))_{n}$ has no limit whatsoever, $\mathbb{P}$-a.s, for any $f$ with $f(0)\neq f(1)$.}.
-Thus it suffices to consider a sequence $(Y_{n})_{n}$ that converges in distribution but gives $\mathbb{P}$-a.s a sequence with infinitely many $0$'s and $1$'s, and then to define $\mathcal{F}_{0}:=\sigma(Y_{n})_{n}$, like the one in \cite{BilProMea}, Example 5.4.
+An example showing that the notion of quenched convergence is strictly stronger than convergence in distribution can be constructed by starting from any sequence $(Y_{n})_{n}$ of $\mathcal{F}_{0}$-measurable functions and noticing that quenched convergence of $Y_{n}$ to $Y$ in this case is the same as $f(Y_{n})\to Ef(Y)$, $\mathbb{P}$-a.s., for all continuous and bounded functions $f$, which is not possible if, for instance, $(Y_{n})_{n}$ takes the values $1$ and $0$ infinitely often, $\mathbb{P}$-a.s.\footnote{Notice that, in this case $(f(Y_{n}))_{n}$ has no limit whatsoever, $\mathbb{P}$-a.s., for any $f$ with $f(0)\neq f(1)$.}

+More specifically, consider a sequence $(Y_{n})_{n}$ that converges in distribution but gives $\mathbb{P}$-a.s. a sequence with infinitely many $0$s and $1$s, and define $\mathcal{F}_{0}:=\sigma(\{Y_{n}\}_{n})$.
+For instance, take the unit interval $[0,1]$ with the Lebesgue measure on its Borel sigma algebra as the underlying probability space and let $Y_{n}:[0,1]\to\{0,1\}$ be the characteristic function of $[0,1/2)$ or the characteristic function of $[1/2,1]$ according to whether $n$ is, respectively, even or odd.
 For another example, closely related to the content of this paper, the reader is referred to \cite{baranexa}.